 Cruises depart from Pier 83, West 42nd Street in Midtown, or Slip 6, Battery Park in Downtown.

 Dylan’s Candy Bar

-Candy, candy, and more candy—the flagship location of this confectionery emporium is a real-life Willy Wonka factory with over 7,000 sweet treats.
-Mouthwatering installations like a lollipop tree and massive candy cane columns will entice every child and child-at-heart.
-Kids will love to fill their baskets with the bulk candy offerings along the wall, featuring yummy retro treats like malt balls and over 50 types of fruity gummies (gummy legos, anyone?).
-Another shop is also open at Hudson Yards.
+Candy, candy, and more candy—this confectionery emporium is a real-life Willy Wonka factory with over 7,000 sweet treats.
+Mouthwatering installations like a lollipop tree and massive candy cane columns will entice every child and child at heart.
+Kids will love filling their baskets with the bulk candy offerings along the wall, featuring yummy retro treats like malt balls and over 50 fruity gummies (gummy legos, anyone?).

 20 Hudson Yards, 4th Floor, New York, NY 10001

 National Museum of Mathematics